ethereum/testeth/README.md

 * testeth will drop supports for key management
 * testeth will drop key management features except needed for generating tests

+However, `eth` command in testeth will keep the ability to sync the main network.
+It's important to generate tests using the code compliant with the main network.

 ## Building from source

 ### Get the source code